mparno/fenics-web/source/demos/pde/cahn-hilliard/python/documentation.rst

 Cahn-Hilliard equation
 ======================

+This demo is implemented in a single Python file, :download:`demo.py`, which contains both the variational forms and the solver.

-.. include:: ../../../common/pde/cahn-hilliard/cahn-hilliard.txt
+.. include:: ../common.txt

-.. _demos_python_pde_poisson:

 Implementation
 --------------

-This demo is implemented in a single Python file, :download:`demo.py`.

 First, the Python module``random'' and module ``dolfin`` are imported: